fleetdm/fleet/handbook/company/product-groups.md

 > But wait, [isn't this "waterfall"?](https://about.gitlab.com/handbook/product-development-flow/#but-wait-isnt-this-waterfall) Waterfall is something else.
 Between 2015-2023, GitLab and The Sails Company independently developed and coevolved similar delivery processes.
 (What we call "drafting" and "implementation" at Fleet, is called "the validation phase" and "the build phase" at GitLab.)

 ### Experimental features
 When a new feature is introduced it may be labeled as experimental.
-Experimental features are undergoing a rapid [incremental improvement and iteration process](https://fleetdm.com/handbook/company/why-this-way#why-lean-software-development) where new learnings may requires breaking changes.
+Experimental features are undergoing a rapid [incremental improvement and iteration process](https://fleetdm.com/handbook/company/why-this-way#why-lean-software-development) where new learnings may require breaking changes.
 When we introduce experimental features, it is important that any API endpoints or configuration surface that may change in the future be clearly labeled as experimental.

 1. Apply the `~experimental` label to all associated user stories.
 2. Set the optional `isExperimental` property to "yes" in [pricing-features-table.yml](https://github.com/fleetdm/fleet/blob/main/handbook/company/pricing-features-table.yml).